 A project specification plan sets the ground for a smooth and efficient development process that eventually leads to a successful product launch.
 Developers need to know what features and functionality to include in the application.
 And designers should have a clear understanding of the app’s appearance and functionality to make it user-friendly.
 In the following article, we will walk you through how to write a good project specification and how it helps create a competitive and robust product.

-What Is Project Specification Document?
+What is a Project Specification Document?

 This technical specification document contains a list of components that shed light on technical problems that the app is about to solve.
 Once you come up with an idea for a startup, the next crucial step is to develop a detailed and professional-looking outline, which is done by software engineers, product managers, and other shareholders.